 In addition to all the nice things to do in Lagos, there is so much more to see and experience in the Algarve region.
 If you have a car, you can spend weeks exploring the region and still not see it all.

-Some of the nicest places to visit near Lagos include Sagres and Cabo de São Vicente, the most southwestern point of Portugal’s mainland, Monchique mountain, the stunning coast around Carvoeiro (don’t miss the Seven Hanging Valleys Trail), and the wild beaches on the Atlantic coast, such as Praia da Bordeira.
+Some of the nicest places to visit near Lagos include Sagres and Cabo de São Vicente, the most southwestern point of Portugal’s mainland.
+Also the wild beaches on the Atlantic coast, such as Praia da Bordeira are well worth a visit.
+See our guide to the best of Sagres for more information.

 With kids (and if traveling in high season), you may want to plan some time at the best water parks in Algarve.
 The best option near Lagos is Slide & Splash water park about half an hour’s drive from the city.
 Lagos Zoo is also a nice place to visit, especially if visiting Lagos with younger children.